anirvantukan007/challenge/README.md

 7. To completely remove the resources from Azure portal, make "Deploy planned resources" and "Destroy planned resources" as true.

 ## Contact
-For more details please contact me at anirvantukan007@gmail.com
+For more details please contact me at anirvantukan007@gmail.com to acctually see the deployments in Azure portal

+### Note
+The pipelines will fail while running to avoid deployments of azure resources.
+Please contact me for demo.